 One of the first orders of business for Coach Conibear was to procure the Coast Guard station and lighthouse, built for the AYE, as new crew headquarters.
 This building, at the foot of "Pay Streak" - the main amusement corridor linking the upper exhibits to the lower fair - would also be home to the new Varsity Boat Club, established in this year under Conibear as a social organization for all of the upperclassmen who rowed on the team.
 The building was located on Portage Bay, in fact very near where the west end of the Montlake Cut is today.
 At the time, of course, there was no Cut, and no access to Lake Washington.
 The crews practiced in Portage Bay and Lake Union for about six years, carrying the shells over to Lake Washington in the spring.
 In 1916 the Cut was completed, opening up miles and miles of Lake Washington - much to the joy of Conibear.

-Click here --> Aerial View AYE - MSCUA - to see a map showing the AYE.
-The bay to the left is Union Bay, the bay to the right is Portage Bay, and the green, low level area in between is where the Montlake Cut is today.
-"Pay Streak" runs north to south (down to up) in the middle/right in this picture; the Life Saving Station - future home of the VBC - is the thin white tower at the foot of "Pay Streak" (on the southeast end of Portage Bay) with the large ship anchored out front.
+In this map of the Alaska Yukon Exposition, the bay to the left is Union Bay (part of Lake Washington); the bay to the right is Portage Bay (part of Lake Union); and the green, low level area in between is where the Montlake Cut is today.
+"Pay Streak" runs north to south (down to up) in the middle/right in this picture; the Life Saving Station (future home of the VBC) is the thin white tower at the foot of "Pay Streak" (on the southeast end of Portage Bay) with the large ship anchored out front.

 And one final note from the AYE.
-As part of the cultural celebration of the fair, Igorot Tribesmen - indigenous people of the Philippine mountains - put on a show of native dances.
-Conibear, in a way only he could, began to reference his freshmen as "igorotes", said in a way that every syllable dripped with a certain disdain.
-Although today such a reference would be unthinkable, keep in mind the times.
-In fact, it was in the counter-culture revolution of the sixties that the name evolved into the as-endearing "gruntie" that is invoked today.
+As part of the cultural celebration of the fair, Igorot Tribesmen - indigenous people of the Philippine mountains - put on a daily show of native dances.
+It was from that that the team began to reference the freshmen as "igorotes"; although today such a reference would be unthinkable, the evolution of history is important.
+In fact, it was in the counter-culture revolution of the sixties that the team became uncomfortable with the reference, with the term "gruntie" finally sticking as the term for the frosh team that is invoked today.

 Two new shells were also acquired in 1910, named the Helen and the Walter B. The shells were built wider and deeper, specifications for larger men.
 It was clear what was on Mr. Conibear's mind, and unlikely that Conibear changed the training regimen much.
 Once again the crew only raced inter-class prior to their championship race against Stanford (who had defeated California earlier in the year) slated for Wednesday, May 25th, 1910.
 It is unclear how the men got the shells to Lake Washington for the races - they were probably carried to the old student-built boathouse on Union Bay a week or two in advance, and possibly, in later years, transported by vehicle.